 With a Business account, you unlock advanced workflows, which include dynamic and custom rules.
 If you want to test the waters before committing, you can request a demo.

 If you find native Asana automations and integrations too complex to set up or don’t want to upgrade your account, try third-party automations platforms instead.
-The best ones are Bardeen.ai, Zapier, and Make.
+The best ones are Bardeen.ai and Make.
 Here, we’ll discuss Bardeen.ai, an AI powered workflow automation and integration extension in Chrome.

-Bardeen.ai integrates with Asana and over fifty well-known apps like ClickUp, Notion, and Coda.
+Bardeen.ai integrates with Asana and over 100 well-known apps like ClickUp and Notion.
 It focuses on leveraging AI to improve productivity.
 Its integration with OpenAI and has AI-powered features like Magic Box for creating automations with natural language.
 Plus, it’s free to get started.

 Since Asana is designed to be scalable, it’s used by teams of all types and sizes, like marketing, sales, HR, and more.
 So, let’s discuss automations for each one.